 Most creative writing programs spend most or all of their assigned time in workshops and in one-on-one critiques that emphasize this area of study.
-The Wilkes program also spends a great deal of time on studying how a text "works," whether it be a classic model, your work, or a peer's draft.
-This study asks you to dissect texts and break them down into their basic elements.
-To become a better writer, you must learn how to objectively analyze and critique a wide range of texts in your genre.
-How did the author make that text work on me as a reader and within the context of the realm of possibilities within the genre itself?
-You will be introduced to the basic elements of all literature in Creative Writing 501 and continue to study literature in more depth as you advance through the program.
-Additionally, faculty in each genre will assist you in understanding the tradition and history of your chosen genre so that you will be better educated in making your own elemental choices in writing.
+The Wilkes program also spends a great deal of time on studying how a text "works," whether it be a classic model, students' work, or a peer's draft.
+This study asks students to dissect texts and break them down into their basic elements.
+To become a better writer, students must learn how to objectively analyze and critique a wide range of texts in their areas of study.